-This 58-kilometre journey takes you along paved roads that overlook the water’s edge and authentic rural Eastern Ontario landscapes.
+This 56-kilometre journey takes you along paved roads that overlook the water’s edge and authentic rural Eastern Ontario landscapes.
 Rest stops are at fascinating historic sites, beautiful parks, and award-winning wineries for a day of cycling you won’t soon forget.
-Registration will open early in the new year.

 - Start & Finish: MacKinnon Brothers Brewing Company, 1915 County Rd.
 22, Bath, Ontario

 Great cycling AND amazing treats!
 Enjoy cookies and coffee from The Lodge at registration.
-Along the way sample apple cider donuts from Spring Meadow Orchards, apples from Wynn Farms, ice cream from Seasons Fine Foods topped with maple syrup from Eagle Rock Farms.
-Bergeron Estate Winery is serving “Nonna’s Pizza” ($) at the half way point and the 33 Vines Food Truck will be open too.
-After the ride, you’ll have many food & beverages options: Soup Chef Food Truck, Santorini Mediterranean Grill, MacKinnon Brothers Brewing Company.
+Along the way sample apple cider donuts from Spring Meadow Orchards, apples from Wynn Farms, and a honey-related treat from The Hive & Hearthstone.
+Bergeron Estate Winery is serving “Nonna’s Pizza” ($) at the half way point and the 33 Vines will be offering tastings too.
+After the ride, you’ll have many food & beverages options back at MacKinnon Brothers Brewing Company.
 You will receive a post-ride ticket that you can use for a complimentary beverage from MacKinnon Brothers, The Lodge Coffee House or The County Bounty Soda Company.
 Food will be available for purchase from Old Style Barbecue!

 Registration packages may be picked up at the site beginning at 9 am on event day.
 The ride begins at 10 am.
 Enjoy a coffee and a cookie from The Lodge Coffee House and live music from Bon Evans before you leave.